roshinira123/roshinira123/README.md

 ## 🚀 About Me
-I am a Computer Science with Business Applications Student at UC Riverside.
-I am highly motivated, self-driven with strong leadership qualities, and looking for challenging and innovative roles in tech, which will enable me to utilize and grow my skills.
+Hello!
+I'm Roshini Rangarajan, a Computer Science with Business Applications major at UC Riverside.

+Passionate about the intersection of technology and business, I'm on a quest to innovate and drive meaningful change in the tech industry.
+Looking for opportunities in software development, product management, and technology consulting, I thrive in fast-paced, collaborative environments where innovation is encouraged and am eager to tackle challenging roles that allow me to leverage my diverse skill set.
+As a Web Developer for ACM and a Consultant Intern at Highlander Consulting Group, I've honed my skills in both technical and business domains, delivering results that drive growth and efficiency.
+I'm passionate about leveraging technology to empower communities and drive positive change.
+I'm excited to collaborate with like-minded professionals who share my vision for a more inclusive and innovative tech industry.

+If you're interested in connecting or discussing potential opportunities, I'd love to hear from you!

 ## 🛠 Skills